Boardwalk through lush forest leading to a waterfall in Glenariff Forest Park, one of the scenic Glens of Antrim in Northern Ireland.

 Glenariff Forest Park

-Known as the “Queen of the Glens,” Glenariff is home to some of the most scenic and accessible trails in the region.
-The Waterfall Walkway loops past dramatic falls, through steep-sided woodland and fern-lined paths.
+Known as the “Queen of the Glens,” Glenariff is home to some of the most scenic and accessible walking routes in the region.
+The famous Waterfall Walkway loops past dramatic cascades, through steep-sided woodland and fern-lined ravines.

 Cushendall to Cushendun

-A coastal-and-inland walk linking two of the glens’ most charming villages.
-Expect quiet lanes, beach views, and optional detours into Glenaan and Glendun.
+A classic coastal-and-inland route linking two of the glens’ most characterful villages.
+Expect quiet lanes, wide beach views, and optional detours into Glenaan and Glendun for deeper valley exploration.

 Slieveanorra Forest & Orra Mountain

-High upland trails with wide-ranging views across the Glens of Antrim and over to Scotland on clear days.
-Remote and atmospheric, perfect for walkers seeking a wilder route with fewer crowds.
+High upland trails with wide-ranging views across the Glens of Antrim and, on clear days, across the North Channel to Scotland.
+Remote, open, and atmospheric — ideal for walkers seeking a wilder, crowd-free route.

 Glenarm Nature Reserve